GKM theory and Hamiltonian non-K\"ahler actions in dimension $6$: Tolman, Woodward, and Eschenburg

 To show that the isotropy groups of this action satisfy the assumptions needed in order for the Chang-Skjelbred lemma to hold true, we only have to observe that the weights of the action, as computed in \cite{1812.09689v1}, are primitive elements in $\ZZ^2\subset \RR^2\cong (\mft^2)^*$, and apply \cite[Lemma 6.1]{MR3456711}.
 Alternatively, one can compute the isotropy groups directly. \end{proof}

-\begin{thm} The manifolds from Tolman's and Woodward's examples are both diffeomorphic to the Eschenburg flag manifold $\SU(3)//T$, via diffeomorphisms that respect the homotopy class of a compatible almost complex structure.
-In particular, they both admit a (noninvariant) K\"ahler structure. \end{thm} \begin{proof} We have shown above that all three actions, Tolman's, Woodward's and the example on the Eschenburg flag, satisfy the assumptions of Theorem \ref{thm:gkm6dim} respectively Corollary \ref{cor:mainthm}.
+\begin{thm} The manifolds from Tolman's and Woodward's examples are both diffeomorphic to the Eschenburg flag manifold $\SU(3)//T$, via diffeomorphisms that respect the homotopy class of a compatible almost complex structure. \end{thm} \begin{proof} We have shown above that all three actions, Tolman's, Woodward's and the example on the Eschenburg flag, satisfy the assumptions of Theorem \ref{thm:gkm6dim} respectively Corollary \ref{cor:mainthm}.
 Hence their diffeomorphism type is determined by their GKM graphs.
 We now observe that the x-ray of Tolman's (and Woodward's) example turns (up to rescaling) into that of the Eschenburg example after applying the shear mapping $(x,y)\mapsto (x,x+y)$, followed by a reflection.
 As in all three examples all occurring weights are primitive elements in $\ZZ_{\mft}^*$, and taking into account Remark \ref{rem:xraygkm}, it follows that the signed GKM graphs of the three examples are isomorphic.